lexd0g/alvr-helper/README.md

 Requires ADB and cURL, the latter should be preinstalled on newer Windows versions.

 # To do:
-Ask when downloading each file, in case you just want to download the client or the server alone
+[ ] Ask when downloading each file, in case you just want to download the client or the server alone
+[ ] Create start menu file for the server